Browse by Medical Category

-Cancer therapy is being revolutionized through the development of more speciﬁc and less toxic treatment approaches that are collectively known as targeted therapeutics.
-A key to the successful application of targeted cancer therapy is the identiﬁcation of speciﬁc genetic abnormalities within tumor cells that are not present in normal tissues.
-The Ellisen laboratory is broadly interested in identifying these genetic abnormalities, understanding how they inﬂuence the biology of cancer cells, and discovering how that biology can inform the selection of the most effective therapy for each patient.
-We address these questions through basic research studies of key tumor-cell signaling pathways and through molecular analysis of patient tumor samples conducted in partnership with collaborators in the fields of molecular diagnostics and computational biology.
+Cancer therapy is being revolutionized through the development of more selective and less toxic treatment approaches.
+A key to these advances is the identification of genetic abnormalities within tumor cells that are not present in normal tissues.
+The Ellisen laboratory is broadly interested in identifying these genetic abnormalities and understanding how they inﬂuence the biology of cancer cells and their microenviroment.
+We seek in turn to understand how that biology can inform the selection of the most effective therapy for each patient.
+We address these questions through basic research studies of key tumor-cell signaling and immune pathways, and through molecular analysis of patient tumor samples conducted in partnership with collaborators in the fields of molecular diagnostics and computational biology.
 Our discoveries in the basic laboratory and through tumor analysis have led to clinical trials that seek to identify new predictive markers and new therapeutic strategies for breast and other cancers.

 Leif W. Ellisen, MD, PhDPrincipal Investigator

-Our group is broadly interested in how genetic abnormalities within cancer cells inﬂuence their biology and how that biology can, in turn, be exploited to therapeutic advantage.
-We address these questions through basic research studies of key tumor cell signaling pathways including p53, mTOR, and BRCA1/2.
-This work is complemented by molecular analysis of patient tumor samples conducted in partnership with collaborators in the fields of molecular diagnostics and computational biology.
-Our discoveries in the basic laboratory and through tumor analysis are being applied in ongoing clinical trials that seek to identify predictive markers for response to speciﬁc therapeutics for breast and other cancers.
+Our group is broadly interested in how genetic abnormalities within cancer cells inﬂuence their biology and how that biology can be exploited to therapeutic advantage.
+We address these questions through basic research studies of cancer genetics, molecular evolution and the resulting deregulation of key tumor cell signaling pathways.
+This work is complemented by molecular analyses of patient tissue samples conducted in partnership with collaborators in the fields of molecular diagnostics and computational biology.
+Our discoveries in the basic laboratory and through tumor analysis are being applied in ongoing clinical trials that seek to identify new targets and predictive markers for therapy of breast and other cancers.
 Our ability to work at the interface of basic tumor biology and therapeutic application is strongly supported by our network of collaborators and by the research and clinical infrastructure of the Mass General Cancer Center.

-BRCA1/2, hereditary cancer predisposition and triple-negative breast cancer
+BRCA1/2, early pathogenesis and the challenge of triple-negative breast cancer

-Germline mutations in the DNA repair genes BRCA1 and BRCA2 confer dramatically elevated risk of cancers of the breast, ovary, and pancreas, yet the precise pathogenesis of BRCA1/2-associated cancer remains to be elucidated.
-We have launched a systematic study of early events that give rise to these cancers through detailed molecular analysis of normal and pre-cancerous tissues from BRCA1/2 mutation carriers.
-Defining the altered signaling and early cooperating events in this context is likely to reveal new markers of breast cancer predispositionand new targets for prevention.
+Germline mutations in the DNA repair genes BRCA1 and BRCA2 confer dramatically elevated risk of cancers of the breast, ovary, pancreas and prostate, yet the precise pathogenesis of BRCA1/2-associated cancer remains to be elucidated.
+We have undertaken a systematic study of early events that give rise to these cancers as a model of early cancer pathogenesis.
+Work to date points to new mechanisms of early immune invasion, while defining early cooperating events in this context is likely to reveal both new markers of breast cancer predisposition and new targets for prevention.
 This work is complemented by our detailed studies of triple-negative breast cancer (TNBC), an aggressive subtype that comprises 80% of tumors in BRCA1 mutation carriers.
-Our newly-launched Triple-Negative Breast Cancer Program integrates basic research, translational and clinical studies together with human tumor propagation and high-throughput drug screening, all focused on overcoming drug resistance and improving outcomes for patients with TNBC.
+Our newly-launched TNBC Program integrates basic research, translational studies and clinical trials, together with ex-vivo tumor propagation and high-throughput drug screening, all focused on overcoming drug resistance and improving outcomes for patients with TNBC.

 One Postdoctoral Research Fellow position is currently available.
 The candidate must have recently received a PhD degree in the biological sciences, and be highly motivated and well versed in basic molecular biology and biochemical techniques.
 The Fellow will have simultaneous academic appointments at the Massachusetts General Hospital and Harvard Medical School.
 The position provides a rich intellectual environment with full integration into the large research communities of the Mass General and Harvard.
 The laboratory studies fundamental mechanisms of tumorigenesis and their associated therapeutic implications in breast and other cancers.
 Topics of major interest include the p53 family of transcription factors, hereditary breast cancer and molecular genetics.
 We have identified fundamental mechanisms of the p53 family members in tumorigenesis (Cancer Cell 2017; 31:35) and normal development (Dev Cell 2014; 30:151), and have discovered novel genetic breast cancer drivers (Cancer Discovery 2017).
 We recently uncovered a new stress-induced tumor suppressor pathway involving regulation of mTOR activity (Nat Comm 2015; 6:7014), and revealed for the first time frequent gene regulatory mutations in breast cancer (Nature 2017; 547:55).
 Our ability to work at the interface of basic tumor biology, genetics and therapeutic application is strongly supported by the research and clinical infrastructure of the MGH Cancer Center.